Hamza-Khan993/Ecommerce-React-App/readme.md

 ## For Updating Products in Mongo Db

-Add data in products.json
+1.Add data in products.json

-save the data
+2.save the data

-and run
+3. and run
-### npm run seed
+***npm run seed

 to update data for products